 Answer: All tax liabilities owed to the CRA on your personal taxes, are due by April 30th.

 Answer: The instalment letters are based on last year’s assessment of your personal taxes.
-The payments are NOT mandatory if you can pay the full amount owing by April 30th.
+The payments are mandatory and NEED to be made to avoid installment interest.

 Answer: A Notice of Assessment is issued by the CRA at the assessment of your filed tax return.
 It is to verify the information that you have filed against the records of the CRA.